-Charge-Coupled Device - A charge-coupled device is a monolithic silicon structure in which discrete isolated packets of electrical charge are transported from position to position in the semiconductor by sequential clocking of an array of gates.
-The charge packets are minority carriers (electrons) with respect to the semiconductor substrate.
+Charge-Coupled Device - A charge-coupled device is a monolithic silicon structure in which discrete packets of electronic charge are transported from position to position by sequential clocking of an array of gates.
+The charge packets are minority carriers (electrons) with respect to the p-type semiconductor substrate.

-Photogate Clock $\phi_p$ -The voltage waveform applied to the photogate to move the accumulated charge from the image sensor elements to the vertical transport registers.
+Photogate Clock $\phi{\rm P}$ - The voltage waveform applied to the photogate.

-Vertical Transport Clocks $\phi{V1}$ , $\phi{V2}$ -The two clocks applied to the vertical transport registers to move the charge packets received from the image sensor elements towards the CCD horizontal transport register.
+Vertical Transport Clocks $\phi{V1}$ , $\phi{V2}$ - The clock signals applied to the vertical transport registers.

-Horizontal Transport Clocks $\phi{H1}$ , $\phi{H2}$ -The two clocks applied to the horizontal transport register to move the charge packets received from the vertical transport registers towards the floating-gate amplifier.
+Horizontal Transport Clocks $\phi{H1}, \phi{H2}$ - The clock signals applied to the horizontal transport register.

-Floating-Gate Amplifier - The first stage of the on-chip amplifier which develops a signal voltage linearly proportional to the number of electrons contained in each sensed charge packet.
-The floating-gate is coupled to the charge transport channel exclusively by electrostatic fields for low-noise signal detection.
+Resettable Floating-Gate Amplifier - The on-chip preamplifier which develops a signal voltage linearly proportional to the number of electrons contained in each sensed charge packet.
+The floating gate is coupled to the charge transport channel exclusively by electrostatic fields for low-noise signal detection.